dotnet/iot/src/devices/Display/samples/LedSegmentDisplay5641AS.Sample/Readme.md

-# Example commands for deploying to Raspberry Pi:
+# Example commands for deploying to Raspberry Pi

 ## Build / Publish